jcarterlab/Cast-Away/Cast_Away.md

 ### **1) Raw Data**

-The raw data suggest countries with ocean access have on average $11,100 higher GDP per capita than those who do not.
+The raw data suggest countries with ocean access have an on average $11,100 higher GDP per capita than those who do not.
 But does this relationship hold up when the control data are added?

 ![](Cast_Away_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->